aparek/pobs/README.md

-Please contact Ankit Parekh for a demo of this code.
+Please contact below for a demo of this code.

 ------------------------------
 This code is in beta mode and is associated with the publication below.
 Please cite the publication when using the code.